 Alarm system registration Program

-Once you have received your renewal notice by mail or e-mail, please update your account information and remit your fee at the link above.
-For renewal applications, please use the renewal code provided to pay the renewal rate of $20.00.
+Once you have received your renewal notice by mail or e-mail, please update your account information and remit your fee online at the link above.
+For renewal applications, please remember to use the renewal code provided to pay the renewal rate of $20.00.
 New applications will pay the initial registration fee of $25.00.
 As a reminder, burglar alarm system permits expire 12/31 each year.

 The Village of Northbrook Municipal Code Chap.
 3, Art.
 II establishes an alarm permit process to ensure that all residential and commercial alarm systems are registered with the Village.
 This system provides the Police Department with up-to-date, accurate information about the responsible party, alarm company and any key holder(s) and helps reduce the number of false/non-bona fide alarm responses by our officers.
 Police responses to non-bona fide alarm calls far outweigh the number of responses to bona-fide alarm calls.
 In order to reduce this strain on Village resources, the Police Department requires this information to have a better understanding of the number of alarms within the Village and have appropriate information available for resolution of alarm-related issues.

 If you have just moved to Northbrook or are installing a home alarm system, you can obtain a paper application at the Police Department or at the link included above.

 There is an initial registration fee of $25.00 which is due with your alarm permit application.
 Alarm systems installed after October 1st will receive credit for the following calendar year.
 An automatic renewal will occur each January with a $20.00 renewal fee.
 A renewal invoice will be mailed to you by the Village.
 Failure to renew an alarm permit or pay service charges in a timely manner may result in a reinstatement fee of $75.00.
 Alarm permits are non-transferable.